Skip to main content

 Shayna Silverstein

-Shayna Silverstein’s research examines the politics and aesthetics of sound and movement in the contemporary Middle East.
-Her first book, Syria's Fraught Balance: The Embodied Politics of Dabke Dance Music, analyzes how Syrian dabke, a popular dance music suffused with the collectivism and cultural memory, has paradoxically contributed to isolation and fragmentation within Syrian society from the formation of the authoritarian nation-state to the recent conflict.
-She also writes about the politics of body, performance, and culture in the Syrian diaspora.
+Shayna Silverstein’s research examines the politics and aesthetics of sound, movement, and performance in the contemporary Middle East.
+She is the author of the award-winning book, Fraught Balance: The Embodied Politics of Dabke Dance Music in Syria, an ethnography that analyzes how Syrian dabke, a popular dance music suffused with the collectivism and cultural memory, has paradoxically contributed to isolation and fragmentation within Syrian society from the formation of the authoritarian nation-state to the recent conflict.
+Fraught Balance received the 2025 de la Torre Bueno® First Book Award presented by the Dance Studies Association, the 2025 Best Book Award by the Association for Middle East Women’s Studies, and the 2025 Keaalinohomoku Award from the Dance, Movement, and Gesture section of the Society for Ethnomusicology.
+Her book also received two Honorable Mentions for the 2025 International Council for Traditions of Music and Dance (ICTMD) Book Prize, and the 2025 Ruth Stone Prize for Outstanding Monograph in Ethnomusicology by the Society for Ethnomusicology.

 Education